-Oh, Beet, how I love you and your heavily earthy taste as well as your jewel-like color!
-While most people, push you off to the side as you lay there helpless in the produce aisle, I take you in.
-I grab you eagerly off of the shelve and lay you in my cart.
-Smiling.
-Happy.
-Thinking of all the possibilities, like this recipe for Easy Pickled Beets.
+Oh Beet, how I love your bright jeweled color as well as your rich earthy taste.
+While most people, push you off to the side of the produce aisle, I toss you into my cart.
+As I push you around the store gathering inspiration I keep thinking about this recipe for Easy Pickled Beets.

-I typically pick up a jar of pickled beets when the craving arrives or a recipe calls for them.
+Whenever I get a craving for pickled food I tend to buy them already pickled.
 Even though I grew up around a household of canners, I have yet to really give it a try.
-I am a little scared of ruining a wonderful batch of fresh produce, to a case of Botulism.
-Lately, I have been doing what I like to call, “small batch production”.
-I have made some jam with plums; delightful on toast.
-And now I have made pickled beets.
+Honestly, I am scared of ruining a wonderful batch of produce, to a case of Botulism.
+Recently, I have been doing what I like to call, “small batch canning production”.
+I have made jam with plums and berries which is delightful on toast.
+Now I have made pickled beets.

-The inspiration for this week’s Summer Fest came from a salad we recently had at a favorite hangout.
+The inspiration for this week’s recipe came from a salad we recently had at a favorite hangout.
 It was made with simple house-cured pickled beets, a little shallot dressing, and watercress.
-I immediately came home with a wild idea to make pickled beets so I purchased canning jars and started a small batch of pickled beets.
+I immediately came home with a wild idea to make pickled beets so I purchased canning jars and went to work.

-This recipe is simple.
-If you are afraid of canning or should I say nervous, this will definitely break the ice.
-I had hoped to use orange or golden yellow beets, but could only find my friend, the red beet.
-That was okay as I knew she would still delight me with the earthiness I craved.
-I used white wine vinegar instead of cider or red wine, as I wanted the recipe a bit lighter.
-As well I kept the sugar content low; I did not want my friend the beet to be overly sweet.
-Besides, beets have a naturally high sugar content anyhow, why add more?
-Then I tossed in tarragon.
-Tarragon plays nicely with beets and we are just really into tarragon right now.
-Simple, isn’t it?
+I had hoped to use orange or golden yellow beets, but could only find red beets.
+I used white wine vinegar instead of cider or red wine, as that is what I had on hand.
+As well I kept the sugar content low; I did not want the beets to be overly sweet.
+Besides, beets have a naturally high sugar content, why add more?
+Then I tossed in some tarragon as it pairs so well with beets.
+I told you it would be simple!